-Now that the offense has been decided, let’s look at the defense.
+Now that the Cincinnati Bengals roster projection on offense has been decided, let’s look at the defensive Bengals roster projection.
 Who is going to suit up for the 2019 edition of the Cincinnati Bengals?
 Statistically, the Bengals defense was one of the worst in the NFL.
-They were dead last in yards allowed.
-They were dead last in passing yards allowed.
-They were 29th in rushing yards allowed.
+They were dead last in yards allowed, dead last in passing yards allowed, and 29th in rushing yards allowed.
 Their defense needs improvement.
 This franchise once had a defense that imposed fear on opposing offenses.
 Now quarterbacks and offensive coordinators circle their game against Cincinnati and begin salivating.

 Defensive Ends: Carlos Dunlap, Sam Hubbard, Jordan Willis, Carl Lawson, Kerry Wynn